 The information below is to help get you set up on the right path to be informed and aware of your nutrients in chronic kidney disease.

 Sodium is an important nutrient to monitor.
 Our bodies will lower fluid levels to balance sodium.
 Sodium levels will also tell if your fluids are regulated.

-If your sodium levels are out of range ask your renal RD what dietary changes can improve sodium balance.
+If your sodium levels are out of range ask your renal dietitian what dietary changes can improve sodium balance.

 Kidneys regulate calcium so monitoring this mineral will give you information on how you are managing your CKD.
 This can be done with a calcium blood test.

 Calcium between between 8.5 and 10.5 mg/dL (4.3 to 5.3 mEq/L or 2.2 to 2.7 mmol/L) are normal.
 Lab ranges vary up to 0.5 mg/dL in either direction.

 During stage 5 kidney disease calcium levels can get too high (hypercalcemia) and/or too low (hypocalcemia).
 When calcium gets out of whack they need to be continuously tested.
 Especially when people are getting therapy for problems with calcium, phosphorus, and/or PTH levels.

 If you find you have calcium issues talk to your healthcare team about how to improve your levels.